actions-workshop/actions-workshop/docs/306-authoring-actions.md

 In this lab we will create a simple Docker action that does the same steps as the previous action.

-Create a new folder `hello-docker-action`
+Create a new folder `hello-docker-action`.
+Make certain you are outside of the `hello-js-action` folder.

 ```bash
 mkdir hello-docker-action && cd hello-docker-action